 With production runs of around 250, the prints were fly-posted all over Hull, often in blocks of 4 -8 posters per site, creating a powerful and sustained anti-racist street art presence in the city, just as important as the events they promoted.

+The bands and the community centre have gone but the posters are reaching out to new audiences on a UK tour to Hull, Manchester, London and now Edinburgh, with a message loud and clear: we beat the racists then – we can beat them now!
 Richard Lees is a print- maker, writer, trade union activist and the chair of Hull and East Riding Stand Up To Racism.
 His most recent screen print projects – Velvet Rope and McCarthy Iconoclast – are being previewed this year in Hull, 2017 UK City of Culture, before going on a UK tour.
 For further details visit www.richardleesprints.co.uk